snes9xgit/snes9x/win32/docs/readme-windows.txt

-Freeze files and SRAM files are normally written to and read from the folder called Saves where your snes9x.exe is located, but sometimes this is not desirable or possible, especially if it’s a CD-ROM, which is of course is usually read-only!
+Freeze files and SRAM files are normally written to and read from the folder called Saves where your snes9x.exe is located, but sometimes this is not desirable or possible, especially if it's a CD-ROM, which of course is usually read-only!
 You can change the folder where Snes9x saves and loads freeze and SRAM files using the Settings Dialog, available from the Options menu.